-You are mistaken with regard to my views on &#8220;the legitimate episcopacy.&#8221; The whole clerical system depends on the confusion which you make between gifts and offices.
+You are mistaken with regard to my views on "the legitimate episcopacy."
+The whole clerical system depends on the confusion which you make between gifts and offices.
 The choice of elders has nothing to do with this transmission.
 Offices were distinct from gifts, although the same person might possess gifts and be invested with an office.

 I have quoted positive passages in the word, which exhort us to obey those who devote themselves to the work.
 You treat the directions of the word as a principle similar to those of Mons.
-Proudhon,| and you confound this devotedness with
+Proudhon¦, and you confound this devotedness with gifts.
+But the extent of your downright unbelief on this point betrays itself in what you say of

-| I for a moment thought that these infidel expressions with reference to the communication of the gift of the Holy Ghost by the laying on of the apostles&#8217; hands&#8212;a thing that is clearly and solemnly stated in the word&#8212;might be attributed to Mons. de Gasparin&#8217;s prepossession on the subject of the imposition of hands on elders.
-But, however probable that may be, it is never said nor implied that the apostles did lay their hands on them, and the transmission of the Holy Ghost by this means is very solemnly stated in the Acts and in 2 Timothy; and Mons. de Gasparin himself speaks of the *charisma,* that is to say, the gift conferred at first by the laying on of the apostles&#8217; hands. *Charisma* is the expression used in the word for all gifts conferred by the extraordinary power of the Holy Ghost and has nothing at all to do with elders.
-Finally, Mons. de Gasparin speaks in an absolute manner of the laying on of the apostles&#8217; hands.
+¦ I for a moment thought that these infidel expressions with reference to the communication of the gift of the Holy Ghost by the laying on of the apostles¬ hands -- a thing that is clearly and solemnly stated in the word -- might be attributed to Mons. de Gasparin's prepossession on the subject of the imposition of hands on elders.
+But, however probable that may be, it is never said nor implied that the apostles did lay their hands on them, and the transmission of the Holy Ghost by this means is very solemnly stated in the Acts and in 2 Timothy; and Mons. de Gasparin himself speaks of the *charisma*, that is to say, the gift conferred at first by the laying on of the apostles¬ hands. *Charisma* is the expression used in the word for all gifts conferred by the extraordinary power of the Holy Ghost and has nothing at all to do with elders.
+Finally, Mons. de Gasparin speaks in an absolute manner of the laying on of the apostles¬ hands.

-| Note to Translation.&#8212;The French Socialist.
+¦ Note to Translation.
+The French Socialist.

 {358}

 gifts.
-But the extent of your downright unbelief on this point betrays itself in what you say of gifts. &#8220;Gifts, that is to say, influences.&#8221; Is that your thought of what gifts are, sir?
-It is only &#8220;that the nature of things will have its course.&#8221; When Paul conferred a gift on Timothy by the laying on of hands, did Timothy simply exercise an influence in which the nature of things had its course?
-Are all the gifts, the *charismata* of which 1 Corinthians speaks, only influences?
-Is what Christ, when He ascended up on high, gave to men (@Ephesians 4), only influences, in which the nature of things has its course, which &#8220;no one will ever hinder&#8221;?
+"Gifts, that is to say, influences."
+Is that your thought of what gifts are, sir?
+It is only "that the nature of things will have its course."
+When Paul conferred a gift on Timothy by the laying on of hands, did Timothy simply exercise an influence in which the nature of things had its course?
+Are all the gifts, the charismata of which 1 Corinthians speaks, only influences?
+Is what Christ, when He ascended up on high, gave to men (@Ephesians 4), only influences, in which the nature of things has its course, which "no one will ever hinder"?

 It is never said in *the word* that the apostles laid their hands on the elders.
 This is probable from analogy, but it is never said.
-The succession could not depend on it according to the word, but the choice of elders is clearly and positively attributed to the apostles, without a word of the laying on of hands which may have accompanied it; you put aside this choice in order to follow your fancy that it is the Anglican system which influences me; you confound offices with transmission of gifts; then you deny all mysterious transmission by laying on of the apostles&#8217; hands, which the word declares in a most distinct manner; and finally, in order to destroy the last trace of the operation of the Holy Spirit, gifts are to you only influences in which the nature of things will have its course.
+The succession could not depend on it according to the word, but the choice of elders is clearly and positively attributed to the apostles, without a word of the laying on of hands which may have accompanied it; you put aside this choice in order to follow your fancy that it is the Anglican system which influences me; you confound offices with transmission of gifts; then you deny all mysterious transmission by laying on of the apostles¬ hands, which the word declares in a most distinct manner; and finally, in order to destroy the last trace of the operation of the Holy Spirit, gifts are to you only influences in which the nature of things will have its course.